Joey Gallo Player Props: Twins vs. Orioles

 Joey Gallo At The Plate

-- Gallo has eight doubles, a triple, 13 home runs and 28 walks while batting .183.
+- Gallo is batting .186 with eight doubles, a triple, 14 home runs and 29 walks.

-- Gallo has an RBI in 14 of 60 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in four contests.
+- Gallo has picked up an RBI in 24.6% of his games this season, with two or more RBI in 9.8% of his games.
+He has also produced three or more runs in four contests.

+- He has scored in 22 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.